Deseteral/resistere/README.md

 # resistere

-`resistere` is a solution for dynamic power management that adjusts charge rate of Tesla vehicles based on the PV production surplus.
+`resistere` is a solution for dynamic power management that adjusts the charge rate of Tesla vehicles based on the PV production surplus.

 It aims to maximize the use of solar energy, while charging as fast as possible.

 ## 🔋 Controller logic

-The core of processing logic is contained in `internal/controller.go` module.
-It runs the `tick` function at set interval.
+The core processing logic is in the `internal/controller/controller.go` module.
+The controller runs the `Tick` function at a configured interval.
 The entire flow of `tick` function is quite simple and documented - reading it will give you full perspective on how the processing works.

-The following diagram presents simplified cycle flow:
+The following diagram presents the charging part of the cycle after the EVSE reports a connected vehicle:

 ```
 ┌───────────────┐             ┌───────────────┐        ┌ ─ ─ ─ ─ ─ ─ ─ ┐  ┌───────────────┐